tonimous/bootstrap-test/README.md

 # bootstrap-test
-Imaginary candy-shop website using bootstrap4.
+## Imaginary candy-shop website using bootstrap4.

 I created this page to practice my bootstrap skills.
+All fotos are royalty free and taken from [unspash,com](https://unsplash.com/).